hunterjackson/docs/source/kudu.rst

 Error Polices
 ~~~~~~~~~~~~~

-The Sink has three error policies that determine how failed writes to the target database are handled.
+The sink has three error policies that determine how failed writes to the target database are handled.
 The error policies
-affect the behaviour of the schema evolution characteristics of the Sink.
+affect the behaviour of the schema evolution characteristics of the sink.
 See the schema evolution section for more
 information.

 **Throw**